 ASU Engineers Without Borders (EWB) Sept 2019 – April 2020

-Worked in multidisciplinary teams to build a solar panel system which can power a home.
+Worked in multidisciplinary teams to build a solar panel system to power a home.

 Lead the team building the frame which kept the solar panels secured in variable environments.

 Coordinated with different teams to ensure that the components worked together and are completed on schedule.